ewzeng/math-notes/how-to-take-notes.md

 - Avoid nitty-gritty details unless they have significance.

 And remember, *it doesn't matter how good your notes are initially, as long as you upkeep and revise them.*

+#### Cool Ideas

+Here are some cool ideas:

+- Organize your notes based on varying levels of detail.
+One example would be the way proofs are split in the Math 202 notes: a proof overview + a more in-depth look of some tricks and technicalities.